 Excessive Sweating: Causes and Diagnosis

 The human body has around four million sweat glands.
 These sweat glands tend to cover the entire body and produce sweat from time to time.
 The production of sweat is meant to help in regulating your body temperature.
 There are different triggers that can make you to sweat including nervousness, embarrassment and fear among others.
 Individuals suffering from Hyperhidrosis tend to produce more sweat than expected.
 This is likely to occur even when the surrounding conditions are cool.
 The health related complication is common among persons aged between 25 and 64.
 Most people do not seek for help from medical doctors because they take long to realize the problem.
 This article has outlined hyperhidrosis: causes and diagnosis

 The main cause of hyperhidrosis is considered to be overactive sweat glands.
 There are 2 main types of the health complication that one is likely to suffer from over time.
 The two are generalized and focal hyperhidrosis.

-Focal Hyperhidrosis on the other hand occurs within specific parts of the human body such as the sole of your feet, face or hand.
+Focal Hyperhidrosis on the other hand occurs within specific parts of the human body such as the sole of your feet, hand or face.
 Genetics is among the factors that play a great role as far as focal Hyperhidrosis is concerned.
 This means that there are certain persons who are more likely to suffer from the problem than others.
 You also need to understand that excessive sweating is not a contagious disease as many people have been thinking.

 When it comes to diagnosing this disease, the doctor will undertake a physical examination in order to find out the presence of excessive sweat .The doctor conducts certain medical tests so that he or she can rule out some of the speculated issues.
 The problem can also be diagonalised basing on ones history of excessive sweating.
 In simple terms, persons who have been experiencing excessive sweating are more likely to suffer from excessive sweating than those who have not show the same before.
 The two common tests undertaken to find out whether one is suffering from Hyperhidrosis are